CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 ### Arbitrarily Defined Section 10-B- Characterization of Repudiation, of its status and consequences:
 ### articles § 250, § 251, § 252, § 253, § 256, § 257.

->Need to review relevance of the legal codification of concept and sub-process of Characterization of Repudiation, of its status and consequences, in human-AAS interaction, in AAS context under AALE process.
-This links back to the notion of properly engineered AALE with features that would be able to constantly & consistently monitor, report the status of performance of AAS and other entities (human included) under its management, focused on that particular aspect of Repudiation.
-This could provide at any moment a clear picture of legal status & consequences for the whole ecosystem, as well as risk management measures either A/A or human-directed, to deal with risk mitigation vs vs exacerbation of consequences of Repudiation- with attribution to a responsible human looming large.
+>Need to review relevance of the legal codification of concept and _**sub-process of Characterization of Repudiation, of its status and consequences, in human-AAS interaction, in AAS context under AALE process.**_ This links back to the notion of properly engineered AALE with features that would be able to constantly & consistently _**self-monitor,**_ report the status of performance of AAS and other entities (human included) under its management, focused on that particular aspect of _**Repudiation.**_ This could provide at any moment a clear picture of legal status & consequences for the whole ecosystem, as well as _**risk management measures either A/A or human-directed, to deal with risk mitigation vs exacerbation of consequences of Repudiation- with attribution to a responsible human looming large.**_

 ### § 250.
 When a Statement or an Act Is a Repudiation